sveneisenschmidt/website/README.md

 ## Deploy

-Push to `main`.
-GitHub Actions handles the rest.
+Push to `main` and GitHub Actions builds and uploads via FTP.

 ## License

 Content is mine.
-Code is whatever, do what you want with it.
+Do what you want with the code.
 Happy if it inspires your own Hugo site.